This recipe is a brilliant and easy mashup of some of my favorite rye bread styles.

 - Remove them from the oven and let them carryover in the pan for 10 minutes.

 - Remove the loaves to wire racks and let cool completely before slicing.

 Can this recipe be made in one larger loaf size?

 Yes!
-Instead of splitting the dough in two portions, shape the bread as you would for a normal sized loaf.
+Instead of splitting the dough into two portions, shape the bread as you would for a normal-sized loaf.
 Let the dough rise to double.
-Preheat the oven to 375°F (instead of 400°F) and bake the loaf for 40-45 minutes.
+Preheat the oven to 375°F (instead of 400°F) and bake the loaf for 40 to 45 minutes.

 What are the dimensions of a mini loaf pan?

 I use a Pampered Chef Stoneware mini loaf pan that has four wells.
 Each loaf well is approximately 6 inches long by 3 inches wide by 2 inches deep.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Want To Learn Everything About Sourdough?

 Start with this free guide: